AdityaOjhalang/CodeSync/README.md

 - **WebSockets Integration**: Ensuring data consistency and timely delivery across multiple client sessions.
 - **Secure Code Execution**: Using Docker containers to run code securely and in isolation.
 - **Real-Time Output Synchronization**: Synchronizing code output for all participants using WebSockets and AWS S3.
-- **Scalable Deployment**: Automating deployment processes with AWS CodeDeploy for efficient load management.
+- **Scalable Deployment**: Automating deployment processes with AWS Amplify for efficient load management.

 ## Future Work 🔮